setyolegowo/dbfw/README.md

 For CPP, you just execute `make` within this directory.
 And for Java, please use Netbeans IDE for compiling this project to Jar achive.

+## Prepare Environment

+- Install MySQL and PostgreSQL in any instance (free to attached with firewall or not).
+- If MySQL or PostgreSQL is in different instance:
+  - Check Inbound and Outbound, instance with MySQL server should open its MySQL port (DEFAULT: 3306)
+  - Grant selected user to accept from another instance.
+Don't forget to flush privileges.
+  - To increase secureness, make database instance and firewall inside VPC.

 # How to run

 Before run the database firewall, you should create blank file `/var/log/dbfw.log`.
 That URI is written in configuration file `dbfw.conf`.
 And then you run with `./dbfw -p <configuration folder>`.